lutris/lutris/docs/installers.rst

 with the same name as the ones present in the merged directory will be overwritten.
 Take this into account when writing your script and order your actions accordingly.

+If the source is a ``file ID``, it will be updated with the new destination path.
+It can then be used in following commands to access the copied file.

 Example: